kh-issa86/ISSAKHALED_6_25062021/README.md

 This should run an instance of the server on port 3000 of the host machine.

-    You must also load the interface (GUI) from the frontend folder.
-    From 'frontend' run the command:

-    npm start

-This should be running an instance of the server on port 4200 of the host machine.

 [use]

     Once all the modules are loaded / compiled;

-    From your internet browser, please go to the following site: http: // localhost: 4200 /
+    From your internet browser, please go to the following site: http://localhost:4200 /